Vyākaraṇa: Discussion

+Correct sentences

 Pāṇini asserts that a proper sentence has a single purpose, and is formed from a group of words such that, on analysis, the separate words are found to be mutually expecting each other.
-A sentence, states Pāṇini, must have syntactic unity, which includes mutual expectancy (Akansha) of the words and phonetic contiguity (Sannidhi) of construction.
-Pāṇini adds semantic fitness (Yogayata), but not tacitly.
+A sentence, states Pāṇini, must have syntactic unity, which includes mutual expectancy (Ākankshā) of the words and phonetic contiguity (Sannidhi) of construction.
+Pāṇini adds semantic fitness (Yogyatā), but not tacitly.
 He accepts that a sentence can be grammatically correct even if it is semantically inappropriate or a deviant.